Blazemeter/CorrelationsRecorderTemplates/README.md

 ### Adding the Component

 1. Click in your Test Plan
-1. Follow this route: Add > Non-Test Element > "Correlation Controller"
+1. Follow this route: Add > Non-Test Element > "Correlation Recorder"

 ---